Marie-Louise Giraud: Political context

 The law of 27 March 1923, stated that whoever caused the miscarriage of a woman shall be punished by one to five years imprisonment and a fine of 500 to 10,000 FF.
 Also, the woman who had aborted risked six months to two years in prison.
 A person charged with abortion was judged not by a jury, but by a panel of judges, as juries were believed to be swayed too easily by emotion.

 In 1935, paralleling a similar movement in the United States, Dr. Jean Dalsace opened Suresnes (Hauts-de-Seine), the first birth control clinic.

 However, on 29 July 1939, a month before the invasion of Poland, the criminal penalties for abortion were increased.
 Economic deprivation, food shortages, and the separation of a large number of married couples (1.9 million French prisoners of war interned in Germany) led to pregnancies - out of wedlock or not - becoming fewer, but there was a greater demand for abortions, frequently for the victims of forced relationships with the occupying force.
-Therefore, the Law of 15 February 1942, made abortion a crime against state security, punishable by the death penalty.
+Therefore, the Law of 15 February 1942, made abortion a crime against state security, punishable by execution.
 The law was repealed after the Libération.

 The trial

 At trial, the President stressed the "immorality" of the accused.
 Twenty-seven women had used Giraud's services.
 According to the Advocate General, the death penalty was "necessary" in Giraud's case.
 The court sentenced Giraud to death.
 Only a presidential pardon could save her life, but Marshal Pétain refused to commute the sentence.

+Three other women, Eulalie Hélène, Jeanne Truffert, and Augustine Cosnefroy, were tried alongside Giraud as accomplices.
+They were sentenced to 5 years of hard labor, 8 years of hard labor, and 10 years imprisonment, respectively.